codebasky/codebasky/README.md

 ### Hi there 👋

+- Experienced Cloud Native Backend Developer with a strong background in building microservices, RESTful APIs, and event-driven architectures
+- Skilled in Golang, AWS, and Kubernetes
+- Collaborative problem-solver with a passion for leveraging cloud-native technologies to build highly scalable and resilient applications.

+### Connect with Me on [LinkedIn](https://www.linkedin.com/in/baskar-shanmugam/) or [Twitter](https://twitter.com/baskartwt) for more information about my experience and expertise.

 <!--
 **codebasky/codebasky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.